prendradjaja/advent-of-code-2024/README.md

 - Jagged 2D array via own `struct ArrayWithSize`
 - My own `consume()` and `consume_int()` first appear
   - But see day 14 for a better usage example
-- Reading a file with distinct "sections"/"paragraphs"
+- Reading a file with a fixed number of "paragraphs"
 - `assert.h`: `assert()`

 Day 7: [07a] [07b]